surtecha/PhysicSim/CONTRIBUTING.md

 ### 7. Open a Pull Request

 Open a pull request to the main repository.
 Describe your changes in detail and ensure that you reference any relevant issues.

-## Code of Conduct

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.

 ## Bug Reports